 Serve these Sheet Pan Chicken Nachos hot from the oven.
-Lots of chips are heaped with taco chicken, plenty of Wisconsin cheese, and your favorite toppings!
+Lots of chips are heaped with taco chicken, plenty of cheese and your favorite toppings!

 When it comes to party food, I’m always looking for shortcuts to convenience.